 House of Delegates Business Meeting (Day 2)

-A one-day program for your organization's HoD's, current board and future leaders.
+A one-day program for your organization's IFDH House of Delegates, current board members and future leaders.

 Learn from experts on how to advance your leadership skills through strategic thinking and collaboration, integrated with proven principles of personal and organizational management, and Interactive discussions.